ApHID: pH-Sensitive Fluorescent Dye Resistant to Photobleaching and Oxidation

 • Greater brightness and sensitivity to acidity than existing dyes

-• Stable in living cells while emitting strong fluorescent signal
+• Stable in living cells over 15 hours+ while emitting strong fluorescent signal

 Intellectual Property